VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Exercise 3 High_Level_API_Dropper/Exercise 3 High_Level_API_Dropper.md

 ## Exercise 3 tasks:
+### Create HLA-Dropper
 1. Create a new C++ POC in Visual Studio 2019 and use the provided code for the HLA-Dropper.
 2. Create staged x64 meterpreter shellcode with msfvenom and copy it to the C++ HLA-Dropper POC.
 3. Compile the HLA-Dropper as release or debug x64.
 4. Create and run a staged x64 meterpreter listener with msfconsole.
 5. Run your compiled .exe and verify that a stable command and control channel opens.
+### Analyse HLA-Dropper
-6. Use the Visual Studio dumpbin tool to verify that all used Windows APIs are correctly imported by kernel32.dll.
+6. Use the Visual Studio tool dumpbin to analyze the compiled HLA-Dropper.
+Is the result what you expected?
-7. Use the API Monitor tool to check the transition from the used Windows APIs to the corresponding native APIs.
+7. Use the API Monitor to analyze the compiled HLA-Dropper in the context of the four APIs used.
+Is the result what you expected?
-8. Use x64dbg and check where the syscall execution of each used native API comes from ?
-Module?
-Location?
+8. Use the x64dbg debugger to analyze the compiled HLA dropper: from which module and location are the syscalls from the four APIs used being executed?
+Is the result what you expected?

 ## Visual Studio